 While a reduction in tariff barriers generally deteriorates terms of trade for the opening economy, the converse is true when a country facilitates imports.
 Trade facilitation data and our scenario assumption suggest that a trade facilitation programme in the SSA countries would mostly reduce the time to import goods, making imported goods cheaper for importers compared to exported goods.
-Hence, terms of trade gains improve (+0.1%) if trade facilitation is added, as shown in Table 5.
-In the absence of trade facilitation, terms of trade are deteriorating for this region.
+Hence, terms of trade gains improve (+0.1%) if trade facilitation is added.
+In the absence of trade facilitation, terms of trade would be deteriorating for this region.
 Also, capital accumulation is encouraged and contributes to half of the recorded welfare gains for SSA.